MCP Server

 The MCP server uses your API token to make real changes to your infrastructure.
 Take the following precautions.

-stagingordevenvironment first until you are confident in its behaviour. - Do not share your
+stagingordevenvironment first. - Do not share your

 ~/.simplifyd/config.json.
 It contains your authentication token in plain text. - Rotate tokens regularly.
 If you suspect a token has been compromised, revoke it immediately from the dashboard or with